mozmeao/www-admin/content/home/card_6.en-US.md

 tag_label: "Test Pilot"
 aspect_ratio: "16-9"
 highres_image: true
+desc: "Double down on deals from five major retailers in this Test Pilot feature for Firefox."
 ---
-Double down on deals from five major retailers in this Test Pilot feature for Firefox.